mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This spell increases the reflexes (Initiative) of a voluntary subject.
 Each level of increase adds +1 Initiative.
 The caster must achieve a certain Effect TN for each level:

 - Effect 2: +1 Initiative
-- Effect 3: +2 Initiative, +1 Complex Action
+- Effect 3: +2 Initiative, +1 Major Action
 - Effect 4 (max.): +3 Initiative, +2 Complex Actions

 A character can only be affected by a single Increase Reflexes spell at a time.